ClojureBridgeLondon/workshop-content-gitbook/simple-values/exercise-time-to-numbers.md

 <!--sec data-title="Reveal answer..." data-id="answer002" data-collapse=true ces-->

-Assuming it has been 428 seconds since the workshop started, the number of minutes could be calculated like this:
+Assuming it has been 428 minutes since the workshop started, the number of hours could be calculated like this:

 ```clojure
 (quot 428 60)
 ;; => 7
 ```

-And the number of seconds calculated like this:
+And the number of minutes calculated like this:

 ```clojure
 (rem 428 60)